 Patricia Makris, quoting Mary Hamilton, The Other Side of Sewanee, p.
 37.

 In 1933 G.H.
 Kennedy and Roy E. Kennedy acquired these lots, and by the time of Charles Cheston's map in 1946, a service station was located where those two lots had been.
 Today it is Sewanee Auto, a Pure Oil station owned and operated by Harold Thomas since 2004.
-He, unlike the men before him, leases directly from the University and not the Kennedys.
+Thomas, like the men mentioned below before him, subleased from the Kennedys.

-Those earlier men, selling different gasolines, included Dwight Sholey prior to Thomas (1981-2004), Rusty Leonard (1975-1981), and Cotton Terrill from 1957 to 1975.
-And an ad in the Cap and Gown suggested the Janeys had a go at it earlier.
-But it was Cotton Terrill's Texaco that added the exterior stonework in 1967, still seen at Harold's; Terrill had acquired the station from PanAm Oil, run by Castleberry, and that exterior can be seen in the other photograph.
+The service station had been run by various men, selling different gasolines, with Dwight Sholey prior to Thomas (1981-2004), Rusty Leonard (1975-1981), and Cotton Terrill from 1957 to 1975.
+And an ad in the Cap and Gown suggested the Janey's had a go at it earlier.
+But it was Cotton Terrill's Texaco that added the exterior stonework in 1967, as seen in the top photograph; Terrill had acquired the station from PanAm Oil, run by Castleberry, and that exterior can be seen in the other photograph.

 In Cheston's 1946 map of downtown, there were 4 service stations, three opposite each other on University Avenue, and one where Frame Gallery is located today, facing Highway 41A.
 The one survivor today is Thomas's Pure Oil station.